 Dr. Ziegel’s central research focus examines American operas of the early 20th century.
-An article in the Opera Journal (2009) and a book chapter in the collection In Search of the “Great American Opera” (Waxmann Verlag, 2016) respectively trace the emergence of a nationalist style of opera libretto and musical idiom during the early years of the twentieth century.
+Articles in Music and Politics (2019) and the Opera Journal (2009) and a book chapter in the collection In Search of the “Great American Opera” (Waxmann Verlag, 2016) trace the emergence of a nationalist style of opera writing during the early years of the twentieth century.
 In collaboration with Towson University student singers, he presented a program of long-forgotten scenes and arias from Romantic-era American operas.
 An article in the journal American Music (2016) explores the career of Arthur Nevin during World War I, a period in which he both premiered a new opera in Chicago and served in the Army as a teacher of mass singing for the nearly 10,000 soldiers of Camp Grant in north central Illinois.

 Dr. Ziegel has also written about the music of Vernon Duke, a composer equally adept with both Broadway popular songs and classical concert music, in an article for the journal American Music (2010) that challenges the traditional understanding of Duke’s compositional style and career.
 An article in Music Research Forum (2011) compares the alternate film scores for Cocteau’s La Belle et la Bête composed by Georges Auric and Philip Glass.
 Additional articles on the pedagogy of music history appear in Engaging Students: Essays in Music Pedagogy (2014) and the Journal of Music History Pedagogy (2018).
 His research has been presented at annual meetings of the American Musicological Society, the Society for American Music, the College Music Society, the Nineteenth Century Studies Association, and the National Opera Association.
 He is also a frequent pre-concert lecturer for Baltimore-based ensembles including the Handel Choir of Baltimore and Pro Musica Rara.